kyma-project/test-infra/docs/prow/prow-k8s-testgrid.md

 # TestGrid

 [TestGrid](https://testgrid.k8s.io) is an interactive dashboard for viewing tests results in a grid.
-It parses JUnit reports for generating grid view from the tests.
+It parses JUnit reports for generating a grid view from the tests.
 There is one dashboard group called `kyma` which groups dashboards from both of the organizations: *kyma-project* and *kyma-incubator*.
 The dashboards start with the prefix name which refers to one of the organizations: *kyma* and *kyma-incubator*.
-TestGrid configuration is stored inside [kubernetes/test-infra](https://github.com/kubernetes/test-infra/tree/master/config/testgrids/kyma) repository in the `/config/testgrids/kyma/` directory.
+TestGrid configuration is stored inside the [kubernetes/test-infra](https://github.com/kubernetes/test-infra/tree/master/config/testgrids/kyma) repository in the `/config/testgrids/kyma/` directory.

 TestGrid is automatically updated by Prow using the tool called [transfigure.sh](https://github.com/kubernetes/test-infra/tree/master/testgrid/cmd/transfigure).